JanHerca/urantiapedia/input/wikijs/help/github.md

 - authorized as "Chief Editors" by "Administrators" of [Urantiapedia](https://urantiapedia.org).
 - with a good knowledge of Git and GitHub management.
 - with good knowledge of *The Urantia Book* in at least one language in which it is published, but better if it is English and a second language on which the book is translated.
-- they wish to collaborate in a selfless way in the incorporation of information related to *The Urantia Book* in the *Urantiapedia*.
+- they wish to collaborate in a selfless way in the addition of information related to *The Urantia Book* in the *Urantiapedia*.

 ## GitHub workflow